neteasefans/virtual-machine-placement-problem/README.md

 The optimal solution certificates are given in 'solutions' directory.

-The source code of the proposed ILS algorithm will be made available upon the publication of the paper.
+The source code given in 'src' directory implements the proposed method described in our paper.

 Reference papers to the virtual machine placement problem (VMP):